cockroachdb/docs/foreign-key.md

 toc: false
 ---

-The Foreign Key [constraints](constraints.html) specifies a column can contain only values exactly matching existing values from the column it references, enforcing referential integrity.
+The Foreign Key [constraint](constraints.html) specifies that all of a column's values must exactly match existing values from the column it references, enforcing referential integrity.

 For example, if you create a foreign key on `orders.customer` that references `customers.id`: